All About The Water Cycle - How Does It Work?

 Transpiration is another important part of the water cycle, releasing water vapor from plants and soil.
 It normally occurs daily, releasing water vapor from the leaf's openings.
 This process is important in the water cycle because plants absorb moisture from the soil and release it into the atmosphere as water vapor.

 Plants release water vapor through microscopic pores called stomata.
 The opening of the stomata is strongly influenced by light.
 So, it is often associated with the sun and the process of evaporation.
-Evapotranspiration is the combined component of evaporation and transpiration.
-It is sometimes used to evaluate the movement of water in the atmosphere.

 Sublimation

-Sublimation describes the process of snow and ice changing into water vapor without first melting into water.
-It is a common way for snow to disappear in certain climates.
-One way to look at the sublimation results is to hang a wet shirt outside on a below-freezing day.
+One way to view the sublimation results is to hang a wet shirt outside on a day with temperatures below freezing.
 Eventually, the ice in the shirt will disappear.

 Energy, such as strong sunlight, is also needed.
 Low temperatures, strong winds, intense sunlight, and very low air pressure are needed for sublimation.